aselshall/ads/nbi-ra.md

 - **Duration:** This is a multi-year project, and the position is available for the duration of the project, subject to performance.

 **Responsibilities:**
-- Assist in developing a web-based platform (e.g., using Python-based tools such as Django and GeoDjango).
+- Assist in developing a web-based platform
-- Integrate GIS functionalities for visualizing land-use and groundwater model simulation results (e.g., using tools like Leaflet)
+- Integrate GIS functionalities for visualizing land-use and groundwater model simulation results
-- Work with project data to create interactive maps, data visualizations, and decision-support tools.
+- Work with project data to create interactive maps, data visualizations, and decision-support tools
-- Collaborate with the project team to update the platform as new data and results become available.
+- Collaborate with the project team to update the platform as new data and results become available
-- Help manage and share project data on platforms like GitHub and Hydroshare.
+- Help manage and share project data on platforms like GitHub and Hydroshare

 **Preferred Skills (not required):**
 - Python skills, with experience in web development frameworks